How to Choose the Right Cybersecurity Option

-The right partner lane depends on the problem: access, web security, email, endpoint response, identity, backup, compliance evidence, or procurement support.
+The right security option depends on the problem: access, web security, email, endpoint response, identity, backup, compliance evidence, or procurement support.

-The right cybersecurity partner lane depends on the first real problem
+The right cybersecurity option depends on the first real problem

 Organizations often start with a vendor name when they should start with the problem.
-The right partner lane depends on whether the issue is access, web security, email, endpoint response, identity, backup, compliance evidence, or procurement support.
+The right security option depends on whether the issue is access, web security, email, endpoint response, identity, backup, compliance evidence, or procurement support.

 - Zero Trust SASE for web, access, SaaS, DLP, branch, and reporting needs.